 - Reviews roundup: What our members say about Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®

 Like most travel rewards cards, the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® card offers a pretty generous sign-up bonus.
 For a limited time, new cardholders will earn 50,000 AAdvantage® bonus miles after making $2,500 in purchases within the first 3 months of account opening.
-As an added bonus, Citi has a $0 intro, $99 after first year annual fee.
+But note that the card has an annual fee of $0 intro, then $99 after first year.

 Even after you’ve collected the bonus, you’ll earn two AAdvantage® miles for every $1 spent on American Airlines purchases — including tickets and in-flight purchases such as food, beverages and headsets — and two miles for every $1 spent at gas stations and restaurants.
 If you travel a lot — and tend to fly exclusively on American Airlines — you can rack up some serious miles.